Looking for the best things to do in Knysna? Well, then you’ve landed on just the right page.

 Victoria Bay is a beautiful cove and one of the best surfing spots along the Garden Route.
 Although it is closer to George, the stunning scenery is more than worth the odd 45-minute drive to get here.

-If surfing is not your thing, then opt to take in the scenery, bask in the sun, splash around in the ocean, or bring a couple of steaks to braai at the onsite facilities near the cafe.
+If surfing is not your thing, then opt to take in the scenery, bask in the sun, splash around in the waves, or bring a couple of steaks to braai at the onsite facilities near the cafe.
 Just a heads up, Victoria Bay is tiny, so don’t expect loads of things to do here.
 But, definitely drop by for the scenery and laidback vibes!

 Go shopping in town